garrandall/popular-music-data/tracks/set-adrift-on-memory-bliss-p-m--dawn.md

 I found the lady with the fat diamond ring
 Then you know I can't remember a damn thing

-I think its one of those dÃ©jÃ  vu things
+I think its one of those déjÃ  vu things
 Or a dream that's trying to tell me something
 Or will I ever stop thinking about it
 I don't know, I doubt it